'The Place Went Nuts': An Oral History of the 1988 Charlotte Hornets

-An Oral History of 1988 Charlotte Hornets,
+An Oral History of the 1988 Charlotte Hornets, 25 years later

 For every game they won, they lost three.
 They had no superstars.
 They were short, and they were tall.
 They wore "baggy" shorts.
 They weren’t good with neckties.
 They were castoffs.
 But in 1988, the inaugural version of the Charlotte Hornets took the court anyway.
 The story of that season lives on, though.
 And it is perhaps the greatest Charlotte sports story ever told.